I Remember Dr. Morris Dunbar – Professor of Biology on MLK Day

 “Helping one person might not change the world, but it could change the world for one person.”

-It was year 1968, less than a year after the infamous Detroit Riot of 1967.
-My family had been living on the lower Eastside of Detroit, in the East Village Neighborhood @2655 Montclair near the corner of Charlevoix in what people today would call, “The Hood”.
-Incidentally we lived about 4-5 blocks from one the most famous houses in Detroit, Dr. Ossian Sweet @2905 Garland St. where “in 1925 a white mob of about 1,000 gathered in protest of the Sweet family moving into the formerly all-white neighborhood”.
+It was year 1968, less than a year after the infamous 1967 Detroit Riot.
+My family had been living on the lower Eastside of Detroit, in the East Village Neighborhood @2655 Montclair near the corner of Charlevoix in what people today would call, “the Hood”, but most people living there at that time just called the East Village Neighborhood — Home.
+Incidentally we lived about 4-5 blocks from one the most famous houses in Detroit history, Dr. Ossian Sweet @2905 Garland St. where “in 1925 a White mob of about 1,000 gathered in protest of the Sweet family moving into the formerly all-White neighborhood”.

 Contacted by the NAACP, nationally known attorney Clarence Darrow joined their defense team.
 After a mistrial, in the second trial the first defendant was acquitted.
 The prosecution dropped charges against the remaining defendants.
 The case was considered important as part of the civil rights movement and establishing freedom of residence.
 The house was designated as a Michigan State Historic Site in 1975[2] and listed on the National Register of Historic Places in 1985.[1]